-If an AC electric voltage is applied to ferroelectrics, then the polarization does not have time to follow the electric field, which leads to dielectric losses.
-When mechanical load is applied, the deformation is set late.
-That is, a phase shift corresponds to these processes.
+If an alternating electric voltage is applied to a segmented dielectric, the polarization does not follow the electric field, resulting in dielectric loss.
+When a mechanical load is applied, the deformation is established with a delay.
+That is, these processes correspond to a phase shift.
 All materials in varying degrees are subject to relaxation processes.
 Relaxation processes in ferroelectrics are manifested due to mechanical and dielectric losses.
 A peculiar feature of ferropiezoelectric ceramics, operating in dynamic mode, is the presence of both types of losses.
-At low frequencies, the angles of dielectric and mechanical losses in it make a total loss angle δ , defined through K_c [1, 7], see equation (6).
-Therefore, the polarization is considered as a complex number: $\varepsilon{rk} = \varepsilon_r - j \varepsilon'r$, where ε_r is relative dielectric constant; ε'r - imaginary part of complex number, loss coefficient the $(\varepsilon_r = tg\delta \cdot \varepsilon_r)$; tg δ - loss characteristic: δ - phase shift angle.
+At low frequencies, the angles of dielectric and mechanical losses in it make a total loss angle $\delta,$ defined through K_c [1, 7], see equation (6).
+Therefore, the polarization is considered as a complex number: $\epsilon{rk} = \epsilon_r$ - j ε_r' , where ε_r is relative dielectric constant; ε_r' - imaginary part of the complex number, loss coefficient (ε_r' =tg δ - ε_r); tg δ - loss characteristic: δ - phase shift angle.

-The frequency characteristics ε_r , ε'r and δ depending on the normalized frequency ω/ω_0 are as shown in figure 3.
+The frequency characteristics ε_r , ε_r' and δ depending on the normalized frequency ω/ω_0 are as shown in figure 3.

 Now it is possible to explain ECG operation principle in more detail.
-Under mechanical load, as a result of the clamping of ferroelectric, there is a sharp decrease in ε_r , figure 3, which leads to electrical capacity reduction and an increase in K_c, that is, to a sharp increase in the efficiency of conversion of mechanical energy into electrical energy.
+Under mechanical load, as a result of the clamping of ferroelectric, there is a sharp decrease in ε_r , figure 3, which leads to electrical capacity reduction and an increase in K_c , that is, to a sharp increase in the efficiency of conversion of mechanical energy into electrical energy.
 In a certain frequency range between the resonance and the antiresonance, where the deformation will increase sharply to a greater extent than is due to mechanical load, a sudden absorption of mechanical energy occurs.
 This leads to a sharp increase in the degree of polarization.

 Reducing the electrical capacitance of the ferroelectric ECG leads to an increase in the electrical voltage Uo, see equation (7), and, therefore, an increase in the electrical power in the load EU.
 Phase transitions in ferroelectrics occur within certain temperature ranges.
-In this connection, it should be noted that in ferroelectrics some piezoelectric moduli, characterizing the change in the degree of polarization under mechanical loading, reach very large values during phase transitions, theoretically passing into infinity.
+In this connection, it should be noted that in ferroelectrics some piezoelectric moduli. characterizing the change in the degree of polarization under mechanical loading, reach very large values during phase transitions, theoretically passing into infinity.
 Thus, the effect of mechanical load in a certain frequency range and the effect of thermal energy in a certain temperature range are a sort of a catalyst of chemical reactions in solid solutions of ferroelectrics.
-Due to the acceleration of chemical reactions, an increase in the number and speed of movement of electric charge carriers occurs.